chensiyue98/visfork/README.md

 ## Project Setup

 ### Prerequisite
 To host the project locally, make sure you have the [Node.js](https://nodejs.org/) environment installed.
+Node.js version >= v22.6.0

 [npm](https://www.npmjs.com/) is the default package manager of Node.js.
 We recommend to install [Yarn](https://yarnpkg.com/) for package management.
+Yarn version >= 1.22.22.

 ### Run code
 Download the [latest release](https://github.com/chensiyue98/visfork/releases/) or clone this repository and `cd` into the directory.
 Run the following command to install dependencies and start the demo: